sanity-io/sanity/packages/@sanity/visual-diff/spec.md

-# Draft: Visual diff dev experience
+# Specification draft: Visual diff

 ## Using the Visual Diff in a Studio